FabianOrduna/cuddly-broccoli/README.md

 With those parameters we want to applay the [idea](https://dashee87.github.io/football/python/predicting-football-results-with-statistical-modelling-dixon-coles-and-time-weighting/) of Mark j.
 Dixon and Stuart G. Coles  but with a variant on the parameter because we want to use a FIFA API instead of  maximum likelihood estimator and we want to compare both of them.

-To find the best model in addition to the previos idea we want to explore different algorithms like neural networks, logistic regression and so on to get the best prediction based on several variables available (recent matches, venue, expected goals, etc).
+To find the best model in addition to the previous idea we want to explore different algorithms like neural networks, logistic regression and so on to get the best prediction based on several variables available (recent matches, venue, expected goals, etc).

+**Software**:

-**Software**: Python to train the models and PHP to display the front-end application.
+Python to train the models and PHP to display the front-end application.
 Postgres as data base management system.
 The idea is use Postgres to conserve results of the prediction model to compare and implement improvements over the last production model.
 On the other hand, with Postgres we storage the data to train a model and the statistic of the requested matches.

+**User interface**:

-**User interface**: Our interface will be user-friendly. we will display some comboboxes with basic parameters like league, team, date, etc and then it will provide the user with win, draw or lose probabilities for the next match.
+Our interface will be user-friendly. we will display some comboboxes with basic parameters like league, team, date, etc and then it will provide the user with win, draw or lose probabilities for the next match.
 Also, it will also display recent statistics of both the home and away teams (since football is usually about streaks).
 The idea is to provide to the client with the best tools to bet.

 **Scope**: Premier League matches.